RetributionByRevenue/Library-React-App/README.md

 Hosted On Heroku:  https://shielded-reef-28743.herokuapp.com <br>
 👀👀👀I had to wrap my API url around a proxy in order to conform to the strict CORS regulations on Heroku.
-Although unlikely, when searching for a book, the proxy can be slow so please refresh the Heroku app and try again👀👀👀
+Although unlikely, when searching for a book, the proxy can be slow or sometimes stop working altogether so please refresh the Heroku app and try again!👀👀👀
 <br>

 ***1. How long did you spend on the coding assignment?